icenet-ai/icenet-pipeline/README.md

 #### run_prediction.sh

-This wraps up the preparation of data and running of predictions against pre-trained networks.
+This command wraps up the preparation of data and running of predictions against pre-trained networks.
 This contrasts to the use of the test set to run predictions that was [demonstrated previously][3].